 '''

 unload-service:

+image: delphix-file-connector-unload-service-app:<HYPERSCALE VERSION>

 '''

 - In case the source is HADOOP-DB, the connector requires Kerberos authentication to access the Hadoop cluster.
 Users must provide a principal name and keytab file that grant access to both the Hive database and the underlying HDFS.
 In case source is HADOOP-FS, the Kerberos principal name is necessary to retrieve files from the specified HDFS path.
 In both cases, the target location is always an HDFS file system.
 Below are the pre-requisites for using Hadoop as a connector type: - The user has to volume mount the core-site.xml, hadoop.keytab and krb5.conf in unload and load services.
 Below is an example of the same.